mitranim/wordplay/readme.md

 Honk Kong (city of honking jams) © M

-untelligence (opposite of intelligence) © LJ
+untelligence (as dumb as the non-talking animals are) © LJ

 bottlefield (a field of bottles formed as an aftermath of heavy drinking, usually left behind by gopniks) © VA